Adult Learning Centers

-The Centers for Reading and Writing help adults who have difficulties reading and writing improve their communication skills.
+The New York Public Library's Adult Learning Centers help adults who have difficulties reading and writing improve their communication skills.
 The Centers are welcoming neighborhood settings that help new readers and writers become comfortable with library services.
 All services are free for students registered in the program.

-- Book collections with a multicultural emphasis for adult new readers
+- Find collections with a multicultural emphasis for adult new readers

-- Enrichment activities: programs on health and parenting, author presentations, African-American and Women's History Month celebrations, visits to museums and other cultural sites
+- Participate in enrichment activities: programs on health and parenting, author presentations, African-American and Women's History Month celebrations, visits to museums and other cultural sites

 The Library's Literacy and English Language Programs are funded by the Mayor’s Office of Adult Education as part of the New York City Adult Literacy Initiative, The New York State Department of Education, and The New York State Coordinated Outreach Services Grant.